South Sea Company: Bubble Act

 Amongst the bubble companies investigated were two supported by Lords Onslow and Chetwynd respectively, for insuring shipping.
 These were criticised heavily, and the questionable dealings of the Attorney-General and Solicitor-General in trying to obtain charters for the companies led to both being replaced.
-However, the schemes had the support of Walpole and Craggs, so that the larger part of the Bubble Act (which finally resulted in June 1720 from the committee's investigations) was devoted to creating charters for the Royal Exchange Assurance Corporation or London Assurance Corporation.
+However, the schemes had the support of Walpole and Craggs, so that the larger part of the Bubble Act 1720 (6 Geo.
+1. c.
+18) (which finally resulted in June 1720 from the committee's investigations) was devoted to creating charters for the Royal Exchange Assurance Corporation or London Assurance Corporation.
 The companies were required to pay £300,000 for the privilege.
-The Act required that a joint stock company could be incorporated only by Act of Parliament or royal charter.
+The act required that a joint stock company could be incorporated only by act of Parliament or royal charter.
 The prohibition on unauthorised joint stock ventures was not repealed until 1825.

-The passing of the Act gave a boost to the South Sea Company, its shares leaping to £890 in early June.
+The passing of the act gave a boost to the South Sea Company, its shares leaping to £890 in early June.
 This peak encouraged people to start to sell; to counterbalance this the company's directors ordered their agents to buy, which succeeded in propping the price up at around £750.

 Top reached

-The price of the stock went up over the course of a single year from about £100 to almost £1000 per share.
-Its success caused a country-wide frenzy—herd behavior—as all types of people, from peasants to lords, developed a feverish interest in investing: in South Seas primarily, but in stocks generally.
+The price of the stock went up over the course of a single year from about £100 to almost £1,000 per share.
+Its success caused a country-wide frenzy—herd behaviour—as all types of people, from peasants to lords, developed a feverish interest in investing: in South Seas primarily, but in stocks generally.
 One famous apocryphal story is of a company that went public in 1720 as "a company for carrying out an undertaking of great advantage, but nobody to know what it is".

 The price finally reached £1,000 in early August 1720, and the level of selling was such that the price started to fall, dropping back to £100 per share before the year was out.
-This triggered bankruptcies amongst those who had bought on credit, and increased selling, even short selling (i.e., selling borrowed shares in the hope of buying them back at a profit if the price fell).
+This triggered bankruptcies amongst those who had bought on credit, and increased sales, including short selling (i.e., selling borrowed shares in the hope of buying them back at a profit if the price fell).

-Also, in August 1720, the first of the installment payments of the first and second money subscriptions on new issues of South Sea stock were due.
+Also, in August 1720, the first of the instalment payments of the first and second money subscriptions on new issues of South Sea stock were due.
 Earlier in the year John Blunt had come up with an idea to prop up the share price: the company would lend people money to buy its shares.
 As a result, many shareholders could not pay for their shares except by selling them.

 Furthermore, a scramble for liquidity appeared internationally as "bubbles" were also ending in Amsterdam and Paris.
 The collapse coincided with the fall of the Mississippi Company of John Law in France.
 As a result, the price of South Sea shares began to decline.